For showtimes, click here.

 1. Fonda almost didn’t get the lead.

-Henry Fonda originated the Broadway title role and performed it over 1 thousand times.
-For his performance, he even won a Tony.
+Henry Fonda originated the Broadway title role and performed it over 1,000 times.
+He even won a Tony award for it!
 However, thinking Fonda might be too old for the part, the film’s producers considered Montgomery Clift, William Holden, and Marlon Brando.
 Brando accepted the role, but dropped out.
 Thankfully, director John Ford refused to do the film unless Fonda reprised the part.
 Ford said, "[Fonda had] a fine war record.
 He never advertised the fact...
 I'm very proud of him.
 He was in the Navy."

 2. The director changed.